 Open the box, remove the plastic wrapping and place the roots in a bucket of water.
 Allow the rose to soak for a minimum of two or six hours.

 Bare root roses are often planted the same day they arrive in the mail.
-However, if you cannot do this, the roots will need to be moist.
+However, the roots must be moist if you cannot do this.

 Step 2: Choose a Location and Dig Hole

-The planting hole should be approximately 12-18 inches deep and 16-24 inches wide, depending on how wide the rose roots are.
+The planting hole should be approximately 12-18 inches deep and 16-24 inches wide, depending on the rose roots’ width.

 Remove any weeds or large stones from the area the bare root roses will be planted.
 Choose a sunny spot with good drainage for water.
 Dig a hole large enough for the roots using a garden spade.